 While we don’t know the exact number of people living with HIV in New Zealand, we know that, currently, 2839 people in New Zealand are receiving treatment for HIV.

 Overall, New Zealand has a relatively low prevalence of HIV by international standards.
-This is largely due to the consistent promotion, since 1987, of condom and lube use for anal sex between men.
-A robust legislative environment based on strong human rights approach is also a key reason for this.
-However, the number of gay and bisexual men infected in New Zealand has been rising steadily since 2011.
-2018 has seen the second drop in total number diagnosed.
-It is very likely this is a signal that modern prevention strategies such as Pre-Exposure Prophylaxis (PrEP) and Undetectable Viral Load (UVL), and wider understanding and acceptance of testing and early treatment are contributing to the overall reduction, alongside with the condom culture that NZAF has carefully cultivated over the years.
+This is largely due to the consistent promotion of condom and lube use for anal sex between men, since 1987.
+A robust legislative environment based on a strong human rights approach is also a key reason for this.
+However, the number of gay and bisexual men infected in New Zealand steadily rose between 2011 and 2016 and this means we know we cannot let our guard down.

 While gay and bisexual men account for only approximately 2.5% of New Zealand's population, they are consistently over-represented in HIV diagnoses.
 There are three clear reasons for this.

-Direct blood to blood transmission is no longer a regular occurrence in New Zealand due to the work of the Needle Exchange Programme across the country.
-Only one person became infected with HIV as a result of injecting drug use in 2018.
+We are proud that blood to blood transmission is very rare New Zealand due to the work of the Needle Exchange Programme across the country.
+This is a great example of the effectiveness of rational, community-focused, and science-led public health policy.

-It is widely acknowledged that there are very few sex workers in New Zealand with HIV.
+It is widely acknowledged that there are very few sex workers living with HIV in New Zealand.
 In fact, the latest published data in 2006 recorded there were no HIV infections among the study sample of more than 300 workers.